-To coordinate the delivery of the National Plan with TII, government agencies, ESB Networks, and other key stakeholders, local authorities and regional areas will develop EV charging infrastructure strategies and implementation plans.
-ZEVI will be providing guidance to Local Authorities for developing their strategies and subsequent implementation plans.
-These strategies will complement national and local policies, strategies and plans, including the National Road Network EV Charging Plan and the Regional and Local EV Charging Network Plan, and put forth targets for local charging infrastructure at destination and neighbourhood locations.
+To coordinate the delivery of the National Plan with TII, local authorities will develop EV charging infrastructure strategies and implementation plans.
+ZEVI will provide guidance, staffing resources and funding to Local Authorities to develop their strategies and subsequent implementation plans.
+These strategies will complement national and local policies, strategies and plans, including the National Road Network EV Charging Plan and the Regional and Local EV Charging Network Plan, and set out targets for local charging infrastructure at destination and neighbourhood locations.
+Engagement with TII, ESB Networks, the public, other public and private sector bodies/agencies, and other key stakeholders will be essential to ensure coordinated delivery.
 These local strategies will be critical in supporting progress towards achieving transport-related emissions reductions obligations laid out in each of the Local Authority Climate Action Plans.